Technology Tales

 Tweaks to navigation code

 Most of my time has been spent on tweaking of the PHP code supporting the navigation.
-Different functions were being called in different places and I wanted to harmonise things.
-To do this, I created new functions in the functions.php for my theme and needed to resolve a number of issues along the way.
-Not least among these were regular expressions used for subsetting with the preg_match match that weren’t to my eyes Perl-compliant, as would be implied by the choice of function.
-I have since found that PCRE’s in PHP use a more pragmatic syntax but there remained issues with the expressions that were being used.
-They seemed to behave OK in their native environment but fell out of favour within the environs of my theme.
+Because different functions were being called in different places, I wanted to harmonise things.
+To accomplish this, I created new functions in the functions.php for my theme and needed to resolve a number of issues along the way.
+Not least among these were regular expressions used for subsetting with the preg_match function; these were not Perl-compliant to my eyes, as would be implied by the choice of function.
+Now that I have found that PCRE’s in PHP use a more pragmatic syntax, there appeared to be issues with the expressions that were being used.
+These seemed to behave OK in their native environment but fell out of favour within the environs of my theme.
 Being acquainted with Perl, I went for a more familiar expression style and the issue has been resolved.

 Along the way, I broke the RSS feed.
 This was on my off-line test blog so no one, apart from myself, that is, would have noticed.
 After a bit of searching, I realised that some stray white-space from the end of a PHP file (wp-config.php being a favourite culprit), after the PHP end tag in the script file as it happens, was finding its way into the feed and causing things to fall over.
 Feed readers don’t take too kindly to the idea of the XML declaration not making an appearance on the first line of the file.
-The refusal of Firefox to refresh things as it should caused some confusion until I realised that a forced refresh of the feed display was needed -- sometimes, it takes a while for an addled brain to think of these kinds of things.
+Some confusion was caused by the refusal of Firefox to refresh things as it should before I realised that a forced refresh of the feed display was needed.
+Sometimes, it takes a while for an addled brain to think of these kinds of things.